consoledotdev/home/content/tools/server-monitoring.md

 [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), which
 means metrics from any source are easily accessible through a standardized interface.
 Grafana connects to this to build dashboards and visualizations.
-These can be as simple as a single time series or as complex as multiple-JOIN queries with aggregation functions over complex time ranges and multiple series.
+These can be as simple as a single time series or as sophisticated as multiple-JOIN queries with aggregation functions over complex time ranges and multiple series.

 Grafana is going through a transition from its legacy alerts to the new centralized system-wide mechanism introduced in Grafana 8.0.
-A benefit of the new approach is that it makes it easier to define alerts across your infrastructure and manage them independently of their visualization.
+The new approach makes it easier to define alerts across your infrastructure and manage them independently of their visualization.

 Another new feature in Grafana 8.0 is the ability to [stream metrics in real time to the UI](https://grafana.com/docs/grafana/latest/live/live-feature-overview/).